SamMajumder/YieldScapeUSA/README.md

-# 🌾 YieldScapeUSA 🌾
+# 🌾 YieldScape 🌾

-YieldScapeUSA is an interactive visualization tool designed to illustrate agricultural yield data across the United States.
+YieldScape is an interactive visualization tool designed to illustrate agricultural yield data across given geographic locations.
 Initially showcasing oilseed sunflower yield data across counties in North Dakota (ND), South Dakota (SD), and Minnesota (MN), the app now provides a platform for users to upload and visualize their own yield data across different crops and regions.

 ## 🌐 Deployment (check out the app)